BroJac5246/ChromebookClockShortcut/README.md

 If you want to contribute, feel free to make a pull request.
 However, be aware that I am new to Kotlin so you'll have to stick with me 😂

 # Supporting
 If you like this, the best way you can help is by starring it (you'll make my day!).
-You can also contribute if you know Kotlin, or you create an issue to file a suggestion!
+You can also contribute if you know Kotlin, or you can create an issue to file a suggestion!